nickbrandt/GitLab/doc/user/project/insights/index.md

 Once the configuration file is created, you can also [use it for your project's group](../../group/insights/index.md#configure-your-insights).

+NOTE: **Note:**
+If the project doesn't have any configuration file, it'll try to use the group configuration if possible.
+If the group doesn't have any configuration, the default configuration will be used.

 ## Permissions

 If you have access to view a project, then you have access to view their